Infinite-Code/dev-scripts/docker/skeleton/README.md

  * Setup this file in the same folder as your requirements.txt, to define system packages thats needs to be installed to build that package.
-   Please check out the requirements-dependencies.EXAMPLE.yml.
+   Please check out the requirements-dependencies.yml for an example.

 Versions